 Businesses that do not collect “consumer” personal information: the B2B and Employment Contexts.

 The CCPA obligations and rights also do not apply in the employment context, with some limited exceptions: CCPA covered persons and entities must still comply with provisions regarding certain point-of-collection disclosures, and the consumer right to seek damages for breach of the data security provisions does apply to employees (and others in the employment context, such as officers, directors, contractors, owners, etc.).
 Like the B2B exemption, the employment exemption expires at the end of 2020.
 Notably, the California legislature has suggested that 2021 will bring new privacy laws that are specific to employees.
-This will likely resolve or restructure the matter of how employees’ information will be handled after January 1, 2021.
+Those developments may resolve or restructure the data privacy law respecting employees’ personal information in 2021.

 As indicated above, doing business in California is a necessary characteristic for a company to be subject to the CCPA.
-Although the legal concept of doing business in California is not unique to the CCPA, until the CCPA regulations are finalized it remains unclear precisely what the requirement means.
+Although the legal concept of doing business in California is not unique to the CCPA, in many cases it requires an assessment of several factors which altogether don’t yield a definitive answer.
 Having said that, there’s ample guidance about the doing business in criterion with respect to the corporate law, revenue and taxation, etc. The following principles should be noted, as they’re likely to be instructive in the context of the CCPA:

 - A business does NOT need to be registered or domiciled in California in order to be subject to the CCPA.